Karuma Hydroelectric Power Station: Construction costs

 In January 2011, Energy Infratech Private Limited, the Indian company contracted to perform the feasibility study for the project, said the estimated total cost for the dam and power plant was approximately US $2.2 billion.
-That figure included the cost needed to build a transmission line from Karuma to a location where the power will be integrated into the national power grid.
+That figure included the cost needed to build transmission lines from Karuma to locations where the power is integrated into the national power grid.

-The power generated will be transmitted via high voltage wires to three substations as follows: (a) a 264 km 400 kilovolt line to Kawanda UETCL Substation in Wakiso District (b) an 80 km 132 kilovolt line to Lira and (c) a 60 km 400 kilovolt line to a substation in Olwiyo, Nwoya District.
+The power generated is transmitted via high voltage wires to three substations as follows: (a) a 264 km 400 kilovolt line to Kawanda UETCL Substation in Wakiso District (b) an 80 km 132 kilovolt line to Lira and (c) a 60 km 400 kilovolt line to a substation in Olwiyo, Nwoya District.
 The construction costs for the high voltage transmission lines are estimated at US$250 million.
 In June 2013, the Ugandan government awarded the construction contract to Sinohydro, a Chinese construction company.
-Work began in the second half of 2013 and is expected to last five years.
-Construction costs will be jointly funded by the Ugandan and Chinese governments.
+Work began in the second half of 2013 and was expected to last five years.
+Construction costs were to be jointly funded by the Ugandan and Chinese governments.
 In June 2014, the Exim Bank of China committed in writing to fund 85 percent of the construction costs, in the form of a concessionary loan repayable in five years.
 The Ugandan government will fund the remaining 15 percent of the cost.

 In March 2015, the Ugandan Parliament assented to two loans totalling US$1.435 billion, from the Export-Import (EXIM) Bank of China, for the construction of the power station.
 Of that amount, US$789.3 million will be loaned at 2 percent per annum, repayable over 20 years, while US$645.82 million will attract 4 percent interest, payable over 15 years, effective the day the dam is fully commissioned.
 Uganda has already invested US$253.26 million to start the construction.
 That brings the total funds committed to the project as, of March 2015, to US $1,688,380,000.

 As of June 2018, with approximately 76 percent of the work completed, the total construction budget was quoted at US$1.7 billion, with US$1.4 billion for construction of the power station, and US$300 million going towards the new transmission lines and new substations.

+In November 2023, more than 10 years since construction began, The Independent (Uganda) reported that the construction budget, initially quoted as UGX6.323 trillion (US$1.7 billion), had expanded to UGX8.183 trillion (US$2.178 billion).